 3. Market Opportunity and Potential Applications

-Reported cases of enteric fever caused by Samonella spp., S. Typhi and S. Paratyphi A is increasing in recent years.
-Slow diagnosis has resulted in an increase in mortality.
+Reported cases of enteric fever caused by Salmonella spp., S. Typhi and S. Paratyphi A is increasing in recent years.
+The slow diagnosis has resulted in an increase in mortality.
 In order to provide quick treatment and appropriate medicine, application of this new technique is necessary.
 Furthermore, this technique can be applied to detect other diseases by changing the primers into those which fit to detect the particular microorganism which causes the disease.

 4. Benefits and Impacts